takaishi/chimay/README.md

 Chimay
 ====

-This is mruby script runner that get S3, http(s), or file with consul event.
+This is mruby script runner that get script from S3, http(s), or file with consul event.
 Chimay had an influence from stretcher.

 ## Usage